tianyingw/tianyingw.github.io/QTWAS.md

   - [QTWAS p values for all genes]() per tissues per trait for all 49 tissues

 #### 797 UK Biobank traits

+   Wealso provide QTWAS results on [797 UK Biobank  continuous phenotypes](https://pan.ukbb.broadinstitute.org) with their summary statistics on 28 million imputed variants.
+We provide phenome-wide results for genes, genome-wide gene-based results for each trait with respect to all 49 tissues separately.

   - [QTWAS p values for all genes]() per tissues per trait for all 49 tissues

 ### References